digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     ```
     **Note:**

-    The `enabledFeatures.disableDryRun` option is meant to enable or disable the `DRY RUN` mode of the tool (in the above example is disabled, meaning it will recycle the cluster nodes and not just pretend).
+    The `enabledFeatures.disableDryRun` option enables or disables the `DRY RUN` mode of the tool.
+You can set it to `true` or `false` (`true` means `DRY_RUN` mode is `disabled`).
+In this example, it is disabled which means that the tool will recycle the cluster nodes and not just pretend.
 This is helpful if you want to test it first without performing any changes to the real cluster nodes.

-    Accepted values: `true | false` (`true` means `DRY_RUN` mode is `disabled`).
-Please note the `inversed logic`.

 5. Check the application: